UK charitable partnerships

 The GSK IMPACT Awards have been running since 1997 and are designed to recognise and reward charities that are doing excellent work to improve people’s health.

-We have donated nearly £7 million to nearly 480 community healthcare charities throughout the UK.
+We have donated over £7.2million to nearly 500 community healthcare charities throughout the UK.

 The GSK IMPACT Awards are GSK’s flagship UK community investment programme, which form a major part of our commitment to promote community health and wellbeing.

 Awards are given annually; applications are made via The King’s Fund.
 The awards are open to charities with an annual income of between £80,000 and £2.5 million that are at least three years old.
 Unlike other areas of GSK’s charitable support, these awards are unrestricted.

 The name ‘IMPACT’ derives from the criteria that winners must have demonstrated in their application submissions: Innovation, Management, Partnership, Achievement, Community Focus and Targeting Need.

 The benefits of winning a GSK IMPACT Award